Secteur Transport & Logistics Eurogroup Consulting

 - Exporting engineering skills.

-- Optimising operational efficacy.
+- Optimizing operational efficacy.

 - Enhancing the strategic contribution of support functions to business (HR, Purchasing, Finance, Communication, etc.).